 Address & Postcode for Tintagel castle: Castle Rd, Tintagel PL34 0HE

 ⇒ Looking for a castle or palace in London?
 How about Kensington Palace

 Directions to Tintagel castle by car

 Visitors usually come to Tintagel Castle while holidaying in the popular Cornwall County destinations like Bude, Newquay and also Boscastle, which are all a short drive away.

 Bude and Newquay to Tintagal

-Bude is 19.6 miles away and you go along the A39.
+Bude is 19.6 miles from Tintagel village and you go along the A39 to the castle.
 If you are coming from Newquay, go via the A39 which is about 30miles.
 Boscastle on the other hand is only 3miles away and you can walk along the coast if you up for it.

 London to Tintagel

 London to Tintagel Castle by car should take around 4 hr 38 min and is about 235miles depending on where you’re based.
 The drive is pretty straight forward via the A303 and A30.

 ⇒ Travel Supermarket has a free and easy fast comparison on car hire.